Explore the World of Kantar Data

 - Which brand is the most successful in attracting new buyers?

-- Is my brand stronger in small baskets or in the main isle?
+- Is my brand stronger in small baskets or in the main aisle?

 - Which brands are attracting new buyers to the category?

-MBM are able to support clients in mining the relevant data to tackle these questions and to gain as much as they can from their investment in Kantar data.
+MBM is able to support clients in mining the relevant data on the Kantar database.
+Helping them to tackle these questions and to gain as much insight as they can from their investment in Kantar data and statistics.
 Described, below, are 10 ways in which this can be achieved:

 TAKE HOME PURCHASE PANEL

 - Understand the sample of panelists.
 In the UK, the Kantar Data panel is a statistically representative sample of 30,000 Households stratified by age, gender, region, number of children, pet ownership, residential status, life stage, income/social class etc.